AquaFort & IMTA

 Local Participation in Offshore Aquaculture

-New Hampshire Sea Grant’s AquaFort will serve as a offshore aquaculture training platform and research site.
-The two-year AquaFort research program will recruit local fishermen and farmers from NH, ME, and MA to participate in workshops and daily operations of an offshore aquaculture farm.
-During this period (2018-2020) the AquaFort will be constructed and deployed, and two seasonal grow-out trials will be conducted.
-Participants will benefit from hands-on training in:
+New Hampshire Sea Grant’s AquaFort serves as an offshore aquaculture training platform and research site.
+The AquaFort research program recruited local fishermen and farmers from NH, ME, and MA to participate in workshops and daily operations of an offshore aquaculture farm.
+During this period (2018-2020) the AquaFort was constructed and deployed, and two seasonal grow-out trials were conducted.
+Participants benefited from hands-on training in:

 Successful execution of the AquaFort program will lead to (1) increased investment and employment opportunities in offshore aquaculture, (2) the production of fresh, local seafood, and (3) reduced reliance on seafood imports.